stagedml/pylightnix/docs/Reference.md

 def __init__(self, d: dict)
 ```

-`Config` is a JSON-serializable dictionary.
-Configs are required by
+Config is a JSON-serializable set of user-defined attributes of Pylightnix
-definintion of Stages and should determine the realization process.
+node.
+Typically, configs should determine node's realization process.

 `Config` should match the requirements of `assert_valid_config`.
 Typically,
 it's `__dict__` should contain JSON-serializable types only: strings, string